ankumar/architecture/Patterns/Run.md

   * [AWS, Amplify](https://aws.amazon.com/amplify/)
   * [GraphQL](https://landscape.graphql.org/)
   * Purpose-built Databases - "It wasn't that long ago when the DBAs owned THE shared database.
 Nowadays, in all kinds of companies, no one blinks an eyelid when every service has its own database.
 The most unexpected things can change so quickly."
-    * IN-MEMORY, RELATIONAL, KEY VALUE, DOCUMENT, TIME-SERIES, LEDGER
+    * IN-MEMORY, RELATIONAL, KEY VALUE, WIDE COLUMN, DOCUMENT, TIME-SERIES, LEDGER

 ## Kubernetes:
 **Sidecar** - Cross-cutting concerns in a [**sidecar**](https://microservices.io/patterns/deployment/sidecar.html) process or container that runs alongside the service instance